Faculty Guide to Career Services Resources for Doctoral Students

 How We Can Work with You: We cannot tell you if a student has visited our office, without his or her permission.
 However, feel free to refer students to us for any reason and, with the students' permission, to speak with us in advance about the reason for the referral.

-Each year faculty and academic administrators participate in panel discussions on issues relating to careers in higher education as part of the "Academic Career Conference" and "Faculty Conversations on the Academic Job Search and Academic Life," two series that are co-sponsored with the Vice Provost for Education.
+Each year faculty and academic administrators participate in panel discussions on issues relating to careers in higher education as part of the "Academic Job Search Series," co-sponsored with the Vice Provost for Education.
 Both faculty panelists and students who participate are very enthusiastic about this series.

 So that students can be informed about alternatives to faculty careers, we regularly coordinate "Leveraging your PhD" programs which feature professionals who hold PhD's (or are ABD) and work in a variety of career fields.

 We offer workshops on nuts and bolts issues such as C.V. preparation, interviewing skills, working a conference, negotiating a job offer, summer preparation for going on the market in the fall, and job hunting in a difficult economy.